Function to query allofus observation table for survey responses

 The function will return a dataframe or SQL tbl with the initial cohort table along with a column for each question included in questions and answers for each person_id in the cells.
 The column names (questions) can be returned as the concept_code or concept_id or by providing new column names.
 For each question, a column with the suffix "_date" is included with the date on which the question was answered.
 When questions can have multiple answers ("checkbox"-style questions), answers are returned as a comma-separated string.

-To find the desired survey questions, use the all of us data dictionary, survey codebook, athena, data browser, or the allofus R package modified codebook which can be found here: https://roux-ohdsi.github.io/allofus/articles/searchable_codebook.html For questions regarding an individual’s health history or family health history, the function requires the specific concept_id (or concept_code) for individual in question, whether that is "self" or another relative.
+To find the desired survey questions, use the all of us data dictionary, survey codebook, athena, data browser, or the allofus R package modified codebook which can be found here: https://roux-ohdsi.github.io/allofus/vignettes/searchable_codebook.html For questions regarding an individual’s health history or family health history, the function requires the specific concept_id (or concept_code) for individual in question, whether that is "self" or another relative.
 Responses are returned as "Yes" if the respondent answered that the individual had the condition, "No" if the respondent answered that the individual did not have that condition (or omitted it when selecting from related conditions), a skip response if the question was skipped, and NA if the respondent did not answer the question.

 Value